-What are Some Alternatives to Soy?
+What Are Some Alternatives to Soy?

-One of the things that attracts people to soy is that it’s a non-animal source of protein.
+One of the things that attract people to soy is that it’s a non-animal source of protein.
 Plus, it’s low in fat.
 However, unless you consume the fermented non-GMO form of soy, you may be exposing yourself to a health risk.
 Some excellent vegetable choices that you can substitute for soy are:

 - Coconut milk

 If you like Asian or Southeast Asian food, you’ve probably tried these white food blocks.
 Tofu, also known as bean curd, is made by coagulating soy milk and then pressing the resulting curds into soft white blocks.

 However, tofu is not a fermented soy product.
 This means it may be high in harmful phytoestrogens, plus it’s typically made from GMO sources.
 Furthermore, tofu is especially rich in soy isoflavone genistein which can decrease thyroid hormone production and cause hypothyroidism (underactive thyroid).

 Tofu, edamame and soy milk are unfermented soy products.
 These should probably be avoided.
 Miso, natto, tempeh and tamari are fermented soy products.
 All soybeans (even organic, non-GMO ones) naturally contain potentially harmful phytoestrogens.
 Fermentation transforms regular soy products into healthy foods.

 Why was Soy Considered to Be Healthy?